enkaell/DevOps/README.md

-# Создание интернет-магазина
+# Creating of E-commerce
-Для предмета DevOps
+Study project